Post-hoc Interpretability for Neural NLP: A Survey: Introduction

 In contrast to other surveys and tutorials on interpretability methods \citep{Wallace2020a,Molnar2019,Belinkov2020,Chakraborty2017,Bhatt2020,Sun2021,Danilevsky2020,Belinkov2019,Tjoa2020} which only discusses the most popular approaches (usually 3 among \type{sec:input-features}{input features}, \type{sec:adversarial-examples}{adversarial examples}, \type{sec:influential-examples}{influential examples}, \method{sec:vocabulary:projection}{projection}, and \type{sec:linguistic-information}{linguistic information}), this survey offers a more diverse overview of communication approaches.
 We hope this leads to more questioning about how we communicate.
 Additionally, we consistently comment on how each method is validated (\measure{groundedness}), an important discussion we find is often missing.

-Finally, \ifpaper{the \survey{} limits itself}{we limit ourselves} to \posthoc{post-hoc} interpretability methods.
+Finally, the survey limits itself to \posthoc{post-hoc} interpretability methods.
 These are methods that provide their explanation after a model is trained and are often model-agnostic.
 This is in contrast to \intrinsic{intrinsic} methods, where the model architecture itself helps to provide the explanation.
 These terms are described further in \Cref{sec:introduction:intrinsic-v-post-hoc}.